tomojitakasu/PocketSDR/doc/command_ref.md

 - `-f freq`
   - Sampling frequency of the IF data in MHz. [`12.0`]
 - `-fo freq[,...]`
   - LO frequency for each RF channel in MHz, comma-separated.
 With `RAW8/16/32`, 2/4/8 frequencies are required.
+With `-driver`, the first frequency is the SoapySDR RF center frequency and is required.
 - `-IQ {1|2}[,...]`
   - Per-RF-CH sampling type: `1` = I, `2` = IQ.
 Used with `RAW8/16/32`. [`2,2,2,2,2,2,2,2`]
 - `-bits {2|3}[,...]`